Translator Archetypes: Which one(s) are you? – By Oliveira Simões

 He thinks that his translation is THE translation.
 After completing an assignment, he takes pleasure in reading his masterpiece over and over again to himself.
 First, because he loves the sound of his voice and secondly because it’s a masterpiece that HE created.
 Forget about the author!
 The narcissistic type knows how to take ownership.
 Just like Narcissus, he has a problem acknowledging that other possibilities (or people) may exist.
 The narcissist is a talker, never a listener.
 He has trouble acknowledging other people’s talents and he hardly ever compliments someone on a job well done.
 In essence, he thinks he’s the cream of the crop.
 He’s greedy about his translations, of which he’s the author, editor, and proofreader.
 He hardly ever answers terminology questions, but he asks lots of them.
 And when someone helps him, he “forgets” to say “thank you” – or award them points.
 I’ll refrain from giving examples on this one, but I’m sure we must all have seen some of these types floating around.

 As the nearest kin to the narcissistic, Mr. Know-It-All thrives on showing off his intellectual prowess.
 He never admits that someone may know more than he does.
 This is unthinkable in the mind of a Know-It-All; it’s a blow to his self-esteem.
 Deep down, a Know-It-All has an inferiority complex, so he masks this feeling by projecting his insecurities onto a false notion of intellectual superiority.
 He may not know a thing, but he says he does.
 He may, on the other hand, have a genuine interest for knowledge and devour encyclopedias, book after book, and perhaps even the phone book, which he can recite from beginning to end.
 (Don’t you hate my sense of exaggeration?)
-For the Know-It-All, the number of KudoZ points he gets is more important than having an accurate glossary!
+For the Know-It-All, the number of points he amasses is more important than the final product!

 Not only does this guy have all the CAT tools you can possibly imagine, he pays a great deal of attention to translation memories and other types of software that will increase his productivity on the job.
 He invests in technology because he knows that in today’s market, a translator doesn’t have much to gain unless he’s ahead of the game!
 The Tech-Savvy just doesn’t buy stuff, he also learns how to use it.
 Because he’s technologically inclined, he may not need to attend those boring how-to webinars, but he will if need be.
 The Tech-Savvy thinks it’s important to have a social media presence, so he is on a number of platforms, such as Facebook, Twitter, Instagram, YouTube, and possibly other channels.
 His priority is to maximize production, make himself visible and, in doing so, increase his earnings!